 What are your qualifications?

 You want to work with a qualified business broker who has not only the papers but also the experience.
-A good business broker should be certified by the CBI (Certified Business Intermediary), and be a member of an International Business Brokers Association.
+A good business broker should be heavily qualified.
 Business brokers San Diego must also have been in the business working full time for several years.
 An added advantage is having a real estate license.
 This will come in handy when selling your business together with the buildings.

 How many brokers are in your office?